splynx/docs/files/en/payment_systems/netcash/netcash.md

 Netcash
 ====================

-Using the Netcash addon, customers can pay for their invoices with a few clicks from the customer portal.
+Using the Netcash add-on, customers can pay for their invoices with a few clicks from the customer portal.

-The addon can be install in two methods, via the CLI or Web UI of your Splynx server.
+The add-on can be install in two methods, via the CLI or Web UI of your Splynx server.

-To install the addon via the Web UI, navigate to **Config → Integrations → Add-ons**
+To install the add-on via the Web UI, navigate to **Config → Integrations → Add-ons**

 ![icon](icon.png)

-Locate or search for the "splynx-netcash" addon and click on the install button in the *Actions* column:
+Locate or search for the "splynx-netcash" add-on and click on the install button in the *Actions* column:

 ![install](install.png)